pytrackdat/pytrackdat/README.md

 PyTrackDat includes an automatic data analyzer which can read a series of CSV files in, as well as their desired relation names, and generate a PyTrackDat **design file**, which contains human-readable CSV-formatted instructions for the structure of the database.
+This design file is not final, and should be checked over and filled out by a human.
+However, it provides a good starting point for generating a database for a particular dataset.

 To run the data analyzer on one or more CSV-formatted data files, run the following command: